Day 26 – Mount Greylock

 I wander into a small bookstore and look over the literature section, hoping for something to catch my eye to read on the trip home.
 I walk out with Leaves of Grass by Walt Whitman in hand.

-White blazes mark The Appalachian Trail as well.
+White blazes mark The Appalachian Trail too.

 I walk this comely road to a dead end – the trailhead for Mount Greylock.

 There’s an auto road that goes to the top, currently closed for construction.
-I’m racing the sunset, and take to the road as a shortcut.
+I’m racing the sunset and take to the road as a shortcut.

-With a huge burst of energy and enthusiasm, I’m literally jogging up the mountain in short spurts.
 I meet a man and a woman leisurely walking to the summit, where the man hopes to fly a kite.
-A lone cyclist coasts by, and offers a head nod in greeting.

 The summit of Greylock is crowned with The Veterans War Memorial Tower – actually a stone lighthouse on top of the mountain – seen here from the road.

 At 3,941 feet, Mount Greylock is the highest point in Massachusetts.
 The lighthouse and observation tower on top – The Veterans War Memorial Tower – was originally meant to be a lighthouse in Boston.
 The beacon was once the brightest in all of Massachusetts.
-When lit, it can be seen from Goddard Shelter on The Long Trail.
+When lit it can be seen from Goddard Shelter on The Long Trail.

-This also means that there’s no people.
 I have the mountain to myself.

 City lights shine under the night sky.